theGreatWhiteShark/mensacard-hack/README.md

 ![cafeteria card](./res/cafeteria-card.jpg)

 ## Roadmap
+1. First we have to setup the Apache Cordova development environment
-1. First I write some code to extract the content of the cafeteria card.
+2. Then I write some code to extract the content of the cafeteria card.
-2. I will write this content to a NFC-tag and see if I'm able to pay with it in the cafeteria.
+3. I will write this content to a NFC-tag and see if I'm able to pay with it in the cafeteria.
-3. Last I will check out how easy it is to read out the card's content with an NFC-enabled Android phone.
+4. Last I will check out how easy it is to read out the card's content with an NFC-enabled Android phone.
 So is it enough to stand next to someone while she/he has the card in her/his wallet?
 How large is the distant allowed to be or are the clothes and the wallet already protection enough?

 ## Requirements
 - I will use an Huawei ALE-L21 phone running Android 6 and a Linux laptop running Ubuntu 16.10
 - To build an app to read the card's content we will use [Apache Cordova](https://cordova.apache.org/docs/en/latest/guide/cli/index.html) as the underlying framework and the [Android debugging bridge (ADB)](https://developer.android.com/studio/command-line/adb.html) in order to install it.
-- In addition I will use an Arduino Mega with an NFC shield to write the content to the tag.
-You could of course just use your phone for this task since you already set up the Cordova app anyway.
-But I have the urge of using my Arduino and mini computers more frequently. :)
+- In addition I will use an Arduino Mega with an NFC shield to write the content to the tag since I have the urge of using my Arduino and mini computers more frequently. :)

 ## Reference
 For everyone how want to dive deeper into the subject of NFC I can recommend the [Beginning NFC](https://www.amazon.com/Beginning-NFC-Communication-Arduino-PhoneGap/dp/1449372066/ref=sr_1_1?s=office-products&ie=UTF8&qid=1483802943&sr=8-1&keywords=igoe+nfc) by Tom Igoe, Don Coleman and Brian Jepson.
 Its very applied and you find a lot of actual code in there.
 Clearly intended for makers and hardware enthusiasts.